Sign up to attend one of our upcoming events using the links below (or scroll to see more detail):

 If you've got a suggestion for a future event or a comment on a previous event, contact us and let us know.

-Find out more about Rainbow Schools Networking London.
+Find out more about Joint ED&I/Psychology Athena SWAN Networking Event.

 Wednesday 27 November 2019, 12.30 - 1.30pm at R1.03, Ramphal

 Friday 13 March 2020, 12.30 - 1.30pm at GLT4, Gibbet Hill

 National Day for Staff Networks: Wednesday 13 May 2020, 12.30 - 1.30pm at R1.03, Ramphal